5ajaki/SPP2-Applications/20502-SPP2_ NameHash Labs - Application.md

 The budget for our “basic” scope of work is: $1.1M.

-The budget for our “extended” scope of work is an additional $200k, for $1.3M (total).

 We take the responsibilities in this proposal with great care.
-The “basic” scope is the minimum budget required to properly advance our 8 key ENS infrastructure projects over the coming year.
-The “extended” scope budget is recommended as it provides a high ROI for ENS.

-These budgets align with our team taking a significant load of responsibility for ENS infrastructure development.
+This budget aligns with our team taking a significant load of responsibility for ENS infrastructure development.
 This includes substantial engineering projects that are not only critical to the successful launch of ENSv2 and Namechain, but also deliver fundamental innovations for how future applications integrate with ENS and perform ENS lookups and resolution.

 The budget for this scope of work represents the ENS DAO making an important investment into advancing valuable ENS infrastructure.
 Several of our ENS infrastructure projects are working to restoratively boost ENS DAO revenues and contribute back to the long-term financial sustainability of ENS.
 We hope that for every $1 the DAO invests in our team, we return multiples of that as direct revenue back to the DAO in the future.